ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-3-docker-tutorial/image-17.jpg" alt="linearly separable data">

-If the image is not present locally on your machine, your computer will look for it on docker hub (similar to GitHub, but for Docker ImageS), and if it exists, it will download it.
+If the image is not present locally on your machine, your computer will look for it on docker hub (similar to GitHub, but for Docker Images), and if it exists, it will download it.

 The "--rm" argument means that we'll remove the container once we're done with it, otherwise it will be saved on your machine.
 For example, if you have a daily cron job it means that the container will be saved every day and will occupy a lot of space eventually.

 The "-e" argument stands for environment.
 Here we can define environmental variables such as "PASSWORD" and "-p", which stands for port.
-The final argument "rocker/studio" is that the docker image that we have download and run as a docker container.
+The final argument "rocker/studio" is the docker image that we have downloaded and run as a docker container.

 Now, go to your browser and type "localhost:8787".
 As a user name, type "rstudio", and as password., the password that you used in your "docker run" command, in this case "123".